bka/documentation/markdown/en/documentation/upgrade-guide.md

     </ff-searchbutton>
         ```

+If you had used css to style your search input and button don't forget to adjust your selectors accordingly.

 ### Minor API changes to take care of
 Beside the three major changes the following list contains all breaking changing.
 If we have missed something, we would be happy, if you [contact](contacts) us.